pmuens/awesome-serverless/README.md

 - [What is FaaS](https://stackify.com/function-as-a-service-serverless-architecture/) - Post which explains the nuts and bolts of Function as a Service (FaaS).
 - [An easy button for serverless functions](http://blogs.enterprisemanagement.com/torstenvolk/2017/05/17/easy-button-serverless-functions-aws-lambda-accessible-average-joe-developer/) - How Back& makes serverless development more accessible through their "easy button".
 - [Getting started with the Serverless Framework](https://serverless.com/blog/intro-to-serverless-framework-video/) - Blog post with a video series on how to get started with the Serverless Framework.
+- [How to do serverless pixel tracking](https://cloudplatform.googleblog.com/2017/05/how-to-do-serverless-pixel-tracking-with-GCP.html) - Post which explains how a serverless pixel tracking solution can look like.

 ## Screencasts